keegancrute/webex-msp-automation-toolkit/overages/README.md

 Prepares raw Webex overage CSV files for automation by fixing misaligned rows, normalizing customer names, and extracting `Customer Name` + `Org ID`.

 ### What It Does
-- Repairs customer names split across multiple columns
+- Corrects structural inconsistencies such as multi-column customer names
 - Ensures `Customer Name` and `Customer Org ID` are aligned
 - Produces a cleaned, timestamped CSV
 - Removes duplicates and preserves only the required two columns